imazen/imageflow/README.md

 imageflow - Real-time image processing for the web.
 =========

 **The Problem**: Image processing is a ubiquitous requirement.
 All popular CMSes, many CDNs, and most asset pipelines implement at least image cropping, scaling, and recoding.
 The need for mobile-friendly websites (and consequently responsive images) makes manual asset creation methods time-prohibitive.
-Batch asset generation is error-prone, highly latent (affecting UX), and severely restrics web development agility.
+Batch asset generation is error-prone, highly latent (affecting UX), and severely restricts web development agility.

 Existing [implementations](https://github.com/nathanaeljones/imaging-wiki) lack tests and are either (a) incorrect, and cause visual artifacts or (b) so slow that they've created industry cargo-cult assumptions about "architectural needs"; I.e, *always* use a queue and workers, because we can gzip large files on the fly but not jpeg encode them (which makes no sense from big O standpoint).
-This creates artificial infrastructure needs for many small/medium websites, and makes it expensive to offer image processing as part of a CDN or optimization layer. **We can eliminate this problem, and make the web faster for all users.**  There is also a high probability that (if backported to c89 and BSD licensed), [LibGD](https://github.com/libgd/libgd) will adopt our routines and therefore make them available within the PHP runtime, and the CMSes that build upon it.
+This creates artificial infrastructure needs for many small/medium websites, and makes it expensive to offer image processing as part of a CDN or optimization layer. **We can eliminate this problem, and make the web faster for all users.**  There is also a high probability that (if back-ported to c89 and BSD licensed), [LibGD](https://github.com/libgd/libgd) will adopt our routines and therefore make them available within the PHP runtime, and the CMSes that build upon it.
 We have a great chance at reducing the 20MB homepage epidemic.

 Image resampling is difficult to do correctly, and hard to do efficiently.
 Few attempts have been made at both.
 Our algorithm can [resample a 16MP image in 84ms using just one core](http://imageresizing.net/docs/v4/plugins/fastscaling).
-On a 16-core server, we can resample *15* images in 262ms.
-Modern performance on huge matricies is all about cache-friendliness and memory latency.
-Compare this to 2+ seconds for FreeImage to do the same operation with inferior accuracy.
-ImageMagick must be compiled in (much slower) HDRI to prevent artifacts.
+On a 16-core server, we can resample *15* such images in 262ms.
+Modern performance on huge matrices is all about cache-friendliness and memory latency.
+Compare this to 2+ seconds for FreeImage to do the same operation on 1 image with inferior accuracy.
+ImageMagick must be compiled in (much slower) HDRI to prevent artifacts, and even with OpenMP enabled, using all cores, is still more than an order of magnitude slower (two orders of magnitude without perf tuning).

-In addition, **all the libraries that I've reviewed are insecure**, having assumed all image are trusted data (libvips) or having complexity and dependencies that are impossible to audit (ImageMagick, FreeImage).
-The most commonly deployed implementation (not listed here) has dozens of trivially discovered vulnerabilities and buffer overflows.
-Some of these can easily be found by running Valgrind or Coverity, although in others the presence of a custom JIT or assembly generation can obscure their discovery.
+In addition, **all the libraries that I've reviewed are insecure**.
+Some assume all images are trusted data (libvips).
+Some have complexity and dependencies that are impossible to audit (ImageMagick, FreeImage).
+Others (which are even more widely deployed) simply have insufficient resources to deal with the vulnerabilities found through Valgrind and Coverity.
+Very few imaging libraries have any kind of automated tests, which makes Valgrind analysis much less useful.

-**The solution**: Create a library that is safe for use with malicious data, and says NO to any of the following
+**The solution**: Create a test-covered library that is safe for use with malicious data, and says NO to any of the following

-* Operations that do not have predicitable resource (RAM/CPU) consumption.
+* Operations that do not have predictable resource (RAM/CPU) consumption.
 * Operations that cannot be performed in under 100ms on a 16MP jpeg, on a single i7 core.
 * Operations that undermine security in any way.
 * Dependencies that have a questionable security track-record.
 LibTiff, etc.